With Dual Diagnosis Treatment

 Call (855) 448-9507 for 24/7 help with dual diagnosis treatment.

 National Rohnert Park is a mental health facility in Sonoma County, CA, located at 1033 San Francisco Way, 94928 zip code.
-National Rohnert Park offers Telemedicine/telehealth and Residential treatment.
-National Rohnert Park provides Trauma therapy, Cognitive behavioral therapy and Couples/family therapy to Seniors 65 or older, Adults and Young adults.
+National Rohnert Park offers Residential treatment and Telemedicine/telehealth.
+National Rohnert Park provides Cognitive behavioral therapy, Trauma therapy and Individual psychotherapy to Young adults, Seniors 65 or older and Adults.
 National Rohnert Park also supports Persons with serious mental illness.
-Some other services offered by National Rohnert Park include Mentoring/peer support/consumer-run services, Psychosocial rehabilitation services and Family psychoeducation.
+Some other services offered by National Rohnert Park include Chronic disease/illness management, Mentoring/peer support/consumer-run services and Psychosocial rehabilitation services.

 Social Advocates For Youth is a mental health facility in Sonoma County, CA, located at 2447 Summerfield Road, 95404 zip code.
 Social Advocates For Youth offers Outpatient treatment.
-Social Advocates For Youth provides Group therapy, Individual psychotherapy and Couples/family therapy to Young adults and Children/adolescents.
+Social Advocates For Youth provides Cognitive behavioral therapy, Group therapy and Trauma therapy to Children/adolescents and Young adults.
 Social Advocates For Youth also supports Transitional age young adults.
-Some other services provided by Social Advocates For Youth include Case management, Psychosocial rehabilitation services and Family psychoeducation.
+Some other services provided by Social Advocates For Youth include Vocational rehabilitation services, Psychosocial rehabilitation services and Housing services.

 Call (855) 448-9507 for 24/7 help with dual diagnosis treatment.